patrickjames242/react-extend-components/README.md

 import { ComponentExtenders } from './ComponentExtenders';

-export const MyComponent = ComponentExtenders.div( // or section, or form, or button, or any other html tag Div => {
+export const MyComponent = ComponentExtenders.div( // or section, or form, or button, or any other HTML tag Div => {
       return <Div>{/* ... */}</Div>
    }